 QS owner addresses in the three West Coast states represented 82 percent of non-whiting QS and 81 percent of whiting QS.
 Of the three states, QS holdings are greatest in Oregon for both whiting and non-whiting, at 40 percent and 55 percent, respectively.
-At the same time, fifty two percent of all accounts are associated with Oregon addresses (Table 106).
-California (with 23 percent of all QS accounts) is second for non-whiting at 25 percent, and Washington (with 25 percent of all QS accounts) is third at 17 percent.
+California is second for non-whiting at 25 percent, and Washington is third at 17 percent.
 For whiting QS, Washington is second at 22 percent, while California accounts for only 4 percent of the holdings.

-Table 107.
+Table 3-109.
 Distribution of QS holdings among QS ownership interests by town of port and surrounding areas in 2017.
 Source: NMFS West Coast Regional Office Permits Branch/database.